-Under the Northwest Power Act, when requested, Bonneville must offer to sell to each eligible utility, which includes Preference Customers and Regional IOUs, sufficient power to meet that portion of the utility's Regional firm power loads that it requests Bonneville to meet.
-Bonneville refers to these loads as "net requirements."
+Under the Northwest Power Act, when requested, Bonneville must offer a contract for the sale of firm power to each eligible utility, which includes Preference Customers and Regional IOUs, to meet that portion of the utility's Regional firm power loads net of the non-federal resources used by the customer to supply its load.
 The extent of Bonneville's obligation to meet the firm loads of a requesting utility is determined by the amount by which the utility's firm power loads exceed (i) the capability of the utility's firm peaking capacity and energy resources used in Operating Year 1979 to serve its own loads, and (ii) such other resources as the utility determines, pursuant to its power sales contract with Bonneville, will be used to serve the utility's firm loads in the Region.
-If Bonneville has or expects to have inadequate power to meet all of its contractual obligations to its customers, certain statutory and contractual provisions allow for the allocation of available power.
+Bonneville refers to this as its "net requirements" obligation.
+If Bonneville has or expects to have inadequate power and reasonably determines it cannot acquire resources to meet all of its contractual obligations to its customers, certain statutory and contractual provisions allow for the allocation of available power.